pthorkan/Rocky-Rovers-FC/README.md

 ![image](https://user-images.githubusercontent.com/100580056/171224179-b9ca60f8-a009-4e7c-90a3-fe298f3ba1ca.png)

 * Below the photos are some novel volunteer vacancies requried for parents to help out with.
-There is a form to leave the volunteer name and email address for a club member to get in touch.
+There is a form to leave a name and email address for a n interested user.

 ![image](https://user-images.githubusercontent.com/100580056/171224346-0e010dd3-e60c-4cb9-abd0-2cc8bfe95b81.png)